Las Estrellas (TV series)

-Plot summary
+Premise

 Five sisters from different mothers meet on their father (Mario Estrella)’s funeral, after his death.
 When reading his will, they discover that their father imposes an inescapable condition to inherit a big amount of money: they must successfully manage a "boutique hotel" for a year.
 Thus, Virginia (Celeste Cid), Lucía (Marcela Kloosterboer), Carla (Natalie Pérez), Florencia (Violeta Urtizberea) and Miranda (Justina Bustos) will have no choice but to learn to deal with their big differences.
 Their father's final wish was to reunite them.